nileshchoudhary37/LLD_BrandNew_Series/README.md

 Lacture-5-SRPViolation: This files demonstrates the violation of Single Responsibility Principle.
 As the same class is handeling 3 responsibility of Calculating the Cart Value, Printing the Invoice and Saving to the database.
+Lacture-5-SRPResolution: This files demonstrates how to handle the violation of Single Responsibility Principle.
+As the same class is handeling 3 responsibility of Calculating the Cart Value, Printing the Invoice and Saving to the database.
+So to resolve this these 3 tasks were segregate to 3 different classes.